clearytv/fy_raw_compress_3/docs/USER_GUIDE.md

 If you encounter issues not covered here:

-1. Check the application logs in the `logs/compress.log` file
+1. Check the application logs in the `logs/compress.log` file (contains the most recent 100 log entries)
 2. Take screenshots of any error messages
 3. Note the specific steps that led to the issue
 4. Contact support with these details